Open procurement: procurement in an increasingly open source world

 Government IT has been on an in increasingly agile trajectory.
 Where once waterfall development was the only option, today agile development has become the norm, with agencies increasingly turning to open source platforms and open source solutions.
 But no discussion of government IT would be complete, without mentioning the “P” word: procurement.
 What then, assuming the trend continues, does IT procurement look like, in a world in which government agencies adopt open source methodologies as their primary means of software development?
 Are we headed towards a world where open procurement begets open source?

 From Waterfall to Agile

-Traditionally, when the government needs a piece of code, lets say a website, they spend months gathering a detailed list of requirements from internal stakeholders.
+Traditionally, when the government needs a piece of code, lets say a site, they spend months gathering a detailed list of requirements from internal stakeholders.
 Once finalized, these requirements are set in stone, and are made available for government contractors to bid on.
-Whichever firm tenders the lowest, technically acceptable offer is awarded the contract, and months to years later, a website (not necessarily the code) is delivered to the agency, regardless of if the agency still wants the features it originally outlined months or years earlier.
+Whichever firm tenders the lowest, technically acceptable offer is awarded the contract, and months to years later, a site (not necessarily the code) is delivered to the agency, regardless of if the agency still wants the features it originally outlined months or years earlier.

-That tide has shifted, towards agile procurement, whereby agencies typically procure software development services in bulk via the same requirements and award process, but rather than describing features for a particular website, describe the development capabilities of the firm.
+That tide has shifted, towards agile procurement, whereby agencies typically procure software development services in bulk via the same requirements and award process, but rather than describing features for a particular site, describe the development capabilities of the firm.
 Once the contract is awarded, the agency works with the vendor to maintain an ongoing backlog of feature requests and over the course of two- to four-week code sprints, choose, develop, test, and deploy particular features across one or more applications.
 In this sense, the agency gets a “delivery” of new functionality once or twice a month, rather than once every few years.
 It’s an iterative process designed to reduce the risk inherent with outlining detailed requirements upfront, requirements that would undoubtedly change as both technology and the organization evolve during the course of the contract.

 Applying agile to open source